Kirsty Yallop: International career

 Yallop was included in the New Zealand squad for the 2008 Summer Olympics, playing the full 90 minutes in each of New Zealand's group games, scoring one of New Zealand's goals in the 2–2 draw with Japan.

 Attending her first Women's World Cup at Germany 2011, Yallop earned her 50th cap in her only appearance at the finals in a 1–1 draw with Mexico as New Zealand won their first ever point at a Senior Women's World Cup.

 She played in all of New Zealand's games at the 2012 Summer Olympics.

 She featured in one of New Zealand's three matches at the 2015 FIFA Women's World Cup in Canada.

 On 20 September 2017, after playing two games against United States, Yallop announced her retirement from international football.

 Personal life

 In December 2017, Yallop's engagement to Klepp IL teammate and Australia international Tameka Butt was announced on Butt's Twitter account.
-The two were married in Mangawhai, New Zealand on 9 February 2019.
+The two were married in Mangawhai, New Zealand, on 9 February 2019.
+Later in 2020 they had a daughter together named Harley.
+In March 2025, the couple announced on Instagram that they would be having a second child.

+Yallop has a master's degree from Massey University, completing her thesis on international rugby sevens players.